Showing posts with label Potion. Show all posts

 Most characters will note the red glow and fizziness.
 They will not open the bottle.
 There is zero chance that a person could ingest the fluid inside, it vaporizes as soon as the cap comes off.
 The vial can be thrown for up to 4" like a grenade.

-Creatures hit by the potion will be smeared with fungus orange stain until they wash with soap and water.
+Creatures hit by the potion will be smeared with fungus orange stain until they are washed with soap and water.
 Organic, but non-living items which fail a saving throw are permanently stained.
 Stains, especially on clothing or skin cause a -1 to Charisma and another -1 to reactions until removed.
 Intelligent creatures will not want to touch the victim, so this shift and penalty cannot start a violent encounter.

 Carrying these vials is not especially dangerous, but players should treat them like eggs or hand grenades.
-There is no way to get "only a drop" out of vial, opening the cap allows the entire contents to vaporize instantly.
+There is no way to get "only a drop" out of the vial, opening the cap allows the entire contents to vaporize instantly.
 This is not a joke.

 Navigation